 From the Tablet of Destinies to the Book of Life

-Traces how the Mesopotamian concept of divine tablets that record cosmic destiny evolved through the Hebrew Bible, Second Temple Jewish literature, and into the New Testament as the "book of life."
+Explore how the Mesopotamian idea of divine tablets that tracked everyone's destiny evolved through the Hebrew Bible, Second Temple Jewish literature, the New Testament, and Rabbinic traditions as the "book of life."

 Mesopotamian Origins